oegedijk/explainerdashboard/docs/source/hub.rst

 ==========

 .. highlight:: bash
-In order to make the logins persist when you reboot the server, you need to pass a ``SECRET_KEY`` to the hub.
+In order to make the user session (and so logins) persist when you reboot the server, you need to pass a ``SECRET_KEY`` to the hub.
 Like with any Flask app you should be very careful not to store this key somewhere easily findable.
 Ususally people store it as an environmental variable::